ddboy19912/soar-dashboard/backend/README.md

 - Vercel's filesystem is read-only
 - Data persistence is not available
 - Good enough for Mock purposes
+- **NB: Because of this limitations, the backend is deployed on a separate Vercel project (https://soar-dashboard-backend.vercel.app)**

 ### Security Considerations
 - No authentication implemented